tomasp1189/personal-README/README.md

 - My only expectation is that you give your best effort.
 - I strive to meet with my team members individually at least once a week for a sync, and I'm open to pairing sessions as often as needed, provided it doesn't hinder my ability to fulfill my responsibilities to other team members and the company.
 - My goal is for you to enjoy your job, and I'll do my best to ensure you're satisfied with the work you're doing.
 That being said, I have blind spots, so I encourage you to make an effort to communicate your needs.
 I'll do my utmost to meet those needs, or at the very least, manage expectations and find a compromise that works for both of us.
-- I am not a dictator; decisions will be made collectively as a team, and we need to trust each person's expertise in their respective area.
+- Decisions are made collectively as a team, and we need to trust each person's expertise in their respective area – I'm not a dictator.
 - As the team leader, I've got your back.
 We'll celebrate our successes together, and if things go south, I'll step up and handle the consequences.

 ### WEB3 Research and Development

-Life has blessed me once again, as it often does, by giving me the opportunity to lead the Web3 efforts within the company.
-While this doesn't make me an expert, it does mean that I'm currently dedicating most of my time to researching and coding in this area.
-Rest assured, I'll strive to achieve a high level of expertise in the process.
+I've been fortunate enough to be given the opportunity to lead the Web3 efforts within the company.
+While I'm not an expert (yet!), I'm dedicating most of my time to researching, learning, and coding in this area.
+Rest assured, I'll work hard to reach a high level of expertise in the process.

-Life has blessed me, as I often feel it does, and i've been given the opportunity to lead the Web3 efforts in the company.
-By no means does this make me an expert it simply means this is what I currently spend most time investigating and coding and I will strive to reach a level of expertise.

 ### Colleague

-I'm super passionate about my work and love seeing others fired up about theirs too.
-If you ever need to bounce ideas off someone, just know I'm always up for being your partner in crime.
+I'm truly passionate about my work, and I love seeing others just as fired up about what they do.
+If you ever need someone to bounce ideas off of, know that I'm always up for being your partner in crime and creative collaborator.

 <!-- ROADMAP -->

 ## Roadmap

 - [ ] Professional
+  - [x] Obtain my Engineering Degree
   - [x] Senior Front End Engineer (Been there, done that!)
   - [ ] Team Lead (Climbing the ladder, still learning)
   - [ ] Web3 Engineer (The future is now, and I'm on it!)
 - [ ] Personal
+  - [x] Join the 5am club (Early bird gets the worm)
+  - [x] Sing and play the guitar in front of other people
   - [ ] Father (Master of the Dad-joke art)
   - [ ] BJJ (Learning involuntary yoga)

-See the [open issues](https://github.com/tomasp1189/repo_name/issues) for a full list of proposed features (and known issues).

 <!-- CONTRIBUTING -->

 ## Contributing

-By no means do I believe I'm an expert in any of the areas described above and I pride myself on being big on self-improvement so I'm all about feedback.
-If you have any, good or bad, it's always welcome.
-Ideally it will come in the form of a video-call but direct messages are also valid.
+I don't claim to be an expert in any of the areas mentioned above, but I take great pride in my commitment to self-improvement.
+I'm always open to feedback, whether it's positive or constructive.
+Ideally, we could discuss it in a video call, but if you prefer, direct messages work just as well.

 1. Schedule a meeting.
 2. Lay it on me.